MimiOnuoha/Data-and-digital-mapping-ITP2017/final_project.md

 - Create something web-based, digital, or physical (as long as it incorporates something that we have been working with)
 - Combine with a midterm/project from another class

+**PRESENTATIONS:**</br>

+- You will each have ten minutes to presents, including time for questions.
+You should plan to talk for about 7-8 minutes.
+- Make sure that you have a publicly-accessible documentation of the work you've done (in other words, take pics and write something up about your project!
+It'll be helpful to you in the future)

 ### Examples from last year
 Just a few examples from last year that show the breadth of types of projects.